ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 2\.
 Extract the contents of the SDK .zip file into your project's root directory.

 3\.
 Copy the files from the 'artisan/Support' folder into your project's libs directory.
 You might need to create this folder in the project's root directory if it does not already exist.
+If you are using library projects that have the same dependencies as Artisan you will need to manually ensure that the dependencies do not conflict.
+We can only guarantee that Artisan works with these versions.

 4\.
 Copy all Android resources from 'artisan/androidResources/res' to your project's 'res' directory.
 Be sure to keep the subfolder structure intact.